Qarik-Group/concourse-tutorial/docs/index.md

     For Windows:

     Visit https://bosh.io/docs/cli-v2.html#install to download the `bosh-cli-...-windows-amd64.exe`.
-Place it in your path.
+Rename as `bosh`.
+Use [this article](https://stackoverflow.com/questions/23400030/windows-7-add-path) to see where to add `bosh` in to the `PATH`.

 3. Setup a Single VM concourse using Virtualbox and BOSH.